sfior/CENevo/README.md

 ## Molecular biology

 Alignment of FT gene family.
-Transcripts, data and scripts used in _Arabidopsis_ transformation experiment.
+Transcripts, data and scripts used in the _Arabidopsis_ transformation experiment.

 ## Population genomics

-Population genomic analyses including [Poolstat](https://bitbucket.org/wegmannlab/poolstat/wiki/Home), computation of SFS, Fst genome scans using HMM, computation of thetas, Fst and theta plots for candidate regions, candidate annotation tables, GWAS on flowering time, LD for focal populations and across the species' range, environmental associations and IBD.
+Population genomic analyses including [Poolstat](https://bitbucket.org/wegmannlab/poolstat/wiki/Home), computation of SFS, F~ST~ genome scans using HMM, computation of thetas, F~ST~ and θ plots for candidate regions, candidate annotation tables, GWAS on flowering time, LD for focal populations and across the species' range, environmental associations and IBD.

 ## Radiation introgression